-Our amended and restated certificate of incorporation provides for a classified board of directors consisting of three staggered classes of directors (Class I, Class II and Class III).
+Our amended and restated certificate of incorporation, which will be in effect upon the effectiveness of this offering, will provide for a classified board of directors consisting of three staggered classes of directors (Class I, Class II and Class III).
 The members of each class of our board of directors will serve for staggered three-year terms, with the terms of our Class I, Class II and Class III directors expiring upon the election and qualification of directors at the annual meetings of stockholders held in 2005, 2006 and 2007, respectively.
 Upon the effectiveness of this offering: